UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What devices are the worst electricity vampires?

-The biggest offenders are usually devices found in entertainment centers and home offices.
-Set-top cable boxes, video game consoles, and televisions with “quick start” features tend to draw the most power while idle.
-Desktop computers and laser printers are also significant drains if left in sleep mode rather than turned off completely.
+The biggest offenders are usually found in entertainment centers and home offices.
+Set-top cable boxes, video game consoles, and modern televisions with instant-on features tend to draw the most power while sitting idle.
+Desktop computers and smart home speakers are also significant drains because they maintain continuous internet connections to listen for voice commands.

 How do I tell if a device uses vampire power?

-The easiest way to spot a vampire is to look for a continuous display, a digital clock, or a standby light (like a small red LED) when the device is off.
-Additionally, if the device feels warm to the touch or has a large “brick” plug, it is likely drawing power.
-For a precise measurement, you can use a plug-in electricity usage monitor to see exactly how many watts the device pulls in standby mode.
+The easiest way to spot a vampire device is to look for a continuous display, a digital clock, or a glowing standby light when the unit is technically turned off.
+Additionally, if a plugged-in device feels warm to the touch or features a large “brick” transformer plug, it is almost certainly drawing power.
+For a precise measurement, you can plug the device into an electricity usage monitor to see exactly how many watts it pulls in standby mode.

 About the Author